 The positives are that it is very simple to use and you won’t need to wind it back to start again, like with the Wild case.

 Unlike Wild, Proverb went for an eco-friendlier and potentially less aesthetically appealing approach with their postal packaging.
 The outer box is a grey kraft box with recycled kraft brown paper inside to hold the product.
 Not highly branded but the least impactful on the environment.
 All outer e-commerce boxes start kraft coloured.
 To make them pastel green you have to bleach the box white and then add the dye colours.
 This takes up a lot of energy and uses more chemicals.

 As a brand, Wild are very passionate about doing good, with their website explaining that they are carbon neutral.
 Their website also states that they contribute a percentage of sales to their chosen climate charity ‘On a Mission to support their incredible reforestation projects as well as being carbon neutral.
 We are unable to find the percentage of sales donated on their website.
 Also, you can now purchase Wild refill deodorants from their website and Sainsbury’s across the UK.

 Does Wild sell any other products?

-In 2021 Wild launched their soap bars, which come in a range of scents including Orange Zest, Jasmine & Mandarin Blossom and Lavender.
-At the minute (July 2021), the soap bars are not sold on subscription and cost £9 for three bars of soap.
+In 2021 Wild launched their soap bars, which come in only two scents: Fresh Cotton & Sea Salt and Jasmine & Mandarin Blossom.
+At the minute (August 2022), the soap bars are not sold on subscription and cost £12 for three bars of soap.

 Presumably, the range will grow to increase their average order value and remove more single-use plastics similar to the model of byHumankind in the US.